-Student and research and academic staff mobility plays a prominent role in the strategy of the University of Finance and Management in Warsaw and is intended to ensure competitiveness of the University in the European Higher Education Area.
+Student and research and academic staff mobility plays a prominent role in the strategy of the University Economics and Human Sciences in Warsaw and is intended to ensure competitiveness of the University in the European Higher Education Area.
 It is expected that mobility will be on the increase, firstly, due to availability of student traineeships in foreign companies and in the long run due to establishment of cooperation with foreign partner universities for the purpose of exchange of students and academic staff.
-It is planned to expand cooperation with foreign universities that the University of Finance and Management already cooperates with within the framework of the existing projects by way of adding Erasmus+ activities to the scope of cooperation.
+It is planned to expand cooperation with foreign universities that the University of Economics and Human Sciences in Warsaw already cooperates with within the framework of the existing projects by way of adding Erasmus+ activities to the scope of cooperation.

 The ECTS System (European Credit Transfer System) was implemented in 2007.
 Teaching programmes at all majors encompass learning foreign languages in the extent greatly exceeding the number of hours set in teaching standards, which contributes to better preparation of students to participation in international mobility.